umasse/khcoaching/content/success_stories.md

 <article class="story">

 I needed a new direction in life and Karin helped me find it.
 Working with Karin as a coach individually and in a group setting with the PQ program, helped me see areas of my life that I was sabotaging.
-Because Karin in thoughtful, whip-smart, and caring, she is able to guide her clients with clarity and a sense of purpose.
+Because Karin is thoughtful, whip-smart, and caring, she is able to guide her clients with clarity and a sense of purpose.

 I highly recommend Karin as a mental fitness coach.
 She will show you how to build your mental fitness in no time, but the rest is in you.
 <div class="meta">